einzruff/homekit-tradfri-outlet/README.md

 # homekit-tradfri-outlet
 A way that the Ikea Tradfri outlet can be connected to Apple Home/HomeKit

+On 4/10/2019, Tradfri was updated and Control Outlets now natively work with HomeKit.
+My below solution had a 100% uptime until this update with HomeKit Control Outlet compatibility was released.
+Started 2/24/2019.
+You can now use your Raspberry Pi for other things :)

 ## Prerequisites:
 * Apple Home app is installed on your iPhone or iPad and setup.
 * Apple Home hub (AppleTV, HomePod, or iPad as a hub) and setup.